spapas/pdf-sign-check/README.md

 # pdf-sign-check
 A java / spring boot application to help you check your signed pdf documents.

-Using the API:

-curl -X POST http://172.19.130.142:8081/ -F file=@test.pdf -F json=on

-or with python requests:

-r =  requests.post('http://localhost:8081', files = {'file': file.read(), }, data={'json': 'on'} )
+You upload the PDF file and you'll get its signing information.
+For more info on digital signing PDFs visit: https://developers.itextpdf.com/content/itext-7-digital-signatures-pdf

 ## Rationale